 Now, let’s move on to the origin of the name of this root.
 Arrowroot, first recorded in English in 1696, was derived from the Arawak word aru-aru meaning “meal of meals.”

-There is another theory of the word's origin, less common, that it was derived from an South American Indian word araruta, meaning "root flour."
+There is another theory of the word’s origin, less common, that it was derived from a South American Indian word araruta, meaning “root flour.”

 The species Maranta arundinacea L. is the main plant used for arrowroot starch, but other plants also have arrowroot in their names and can be used to derive similar starches.